didillysquat/reefMapMaker/README.md

 ##### Create a new environment and install reefMapMaker
 It is advisable to install reefMapMaker in a new conda environment.

-A new environment called reefMapMaker_evnv (change this name to whatever you like) can be created with reefMapMaker installed using the following single command:
+A new environment called reefMapMaker_env (change this name to whatever you like) can be created with reefMapMaker installed using the following single command:

 `conda create --name reefMapMaker_env -c didillysquat -c coda-forge reefMapMaker`